NobPolish/apktool-mcp-server/README.md

 And in last, thanks to [@anthropics](https://github.com/anthropics) for developing the Model Context Protocol and [@FastMCP](https://github.com/jlowin/fastmcp) team.

+And all open source project maintainers and contributos which provies libraries and dependencies to make project like this possible.

 ## 📄 License

 apktool-mcp-server and all related projects inherits the Apache 2.0